developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		</General>

 ### tabbarxmlpath
 Specifies a path to the `tabbar.xml` file, which defines the tabs to be displayed in the tabbar.
-This tag is relevant only when the &lt;usetabbar&gt; tag contains a value of "1" (enabled).
+This tag is relevant only when the &lt;usetabbar&gt; tag (above) contains a value of "1" (enabled).
 See the [Tabbar XML Guide](../tabbar) for more information.

 **Possible Values**: